 Beginning educators need tools and skills in English language use for teaching effectively to meet the comprehension and performance challenges of students from a range of socio-cultural and linguistic backgrounds, and to develop their own linguistic and cultural awareness of a Language Other Than English.
 The demographic of learners in classrooms and in a range of instructional settings worldwide is increasingly multicultural.
 Queensland schools serve 200 nationalities from multilingual backgrounds, with 40% of Queenslanders being migrants, children of migrants or indigenous Australians of whom 40% are under 15 years of age.
 Queensland schools reflect the global context with10% of Queenslanders speaking a language other than English.
 For many students the main language of the home and social environment is not English, or English shares the dominant place with another language.

 This course is designed to introduce students to what language is, how meaning is realised in language use and how it operates in mainstream learning environments in English.
-In this course, recent research in cognitive processes and strategies involved in second language learning, individual learner characteristics, social and cultural factors affecting language identity, development and communication is experienced through theory and case studies.
-Intercultural language teaching methodology, sequencing and second language teaching macroskills of listening, speaking, reading and writing are developed with grammar and vocabulary as tools for enhancing the communicative competence of culturally diverse learners in a range of learning and social contexts.
-Students will become familiar with language policies, bandscales for ESL learners, needs of second language learners, and will develop a portfolio of resources for professional use.
-Information Literacy will be developed through exploration of Internet sites including Education Queensland Internet resources, professional ESL networks in Australia and abroad, and readings focusing upon principles and practice in languages education.
+In this course, recent research in cognitive processes and strategies involved in second language learning, individual learner characteristics, social and cultural factors affecting language identity, development and communication is experienced through theory and practice.
+Intercultural language teaching methodology, sequencing and second language teaching macro skills of listening, speaking, reading and writing are developed with grammar and vocabulary as tools for enhancing the communicative competence of culturally diverse learners in the classroom.
+Students will become familiar with language policies, bandscales for ESL learners, needs of second language learners, and will develop resources for professional use.
+Information Literacy will be developed through exploration of Internet sites including Education Queensland Internet resources, QSA, ACARA and professional ESL networks in Australia and abroad, and readings focusing upon principles and practice in English as an Additional Language (EAL) education.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

-- use metalinguistics skills explicitly in English and demonstrate language competence in writing attending to morphology, syntax, punctuation and referencing; (Assignment 1/ Assignment 2)
+- use metalinguistics skills explicitly in English and demonstrate language knowledge attending to morphology, syntax, punctuation and referencing; (Assignment 1/ Assignment 3)

-- identify stages and environment of first language acquisition compared with learning in a second language: cultural, social and cognitive factors affecting language learning; (Assignment 1/ Assignment 2)
+- identify stages and environment of first language acquisition compared with learning in a second language: cultural, social and cognitive factors affecting language learning; (Assignment 1/ Assignment 2/ Assignment 3)

-- apply Scope and Sequence Essentials to case studies, assess language proficiency requirements on the National Languages and Literacy Institute of Australia (NLLIA) band scales and modify learning tasks to the needs of ESL learners; (Assignment 2)
+- apply Scope and Sequence Essentials to a case , assess language proficiency requirements on the National Languages and Literacy Institute of Australia (NLLIA) band scales and modify learning tasks to the needs of ESL learners; (Assignment 3)

-- examine language policies, indigenous perspectives and on-line learning tools in creating positive language learning environments; (Assignment 2)
+- examine language policies, indigenous perspectives and on-line learning tools in creating positive language learning environments; (Assignment 2 / Assignment 3)

 - demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
 (All assessments)